RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 A grade of "F" is given if not all of the requirements for a "D" are met.

 There should be at least 100 engagement credits possible in the course, possibly significantly more.
-If it appears by the middle of the term that we will fall short of that 100 minimum, the numbers in the last column above may be updated.
+If it appears by the middle of the term that we will fall short of that 100 minimum, the numbers in the last column above will be updated.

 **Plus/minus grades:** A "plus" is added to a base grade if you meet all the requirements for the base grade, and then earn an 85% or higher on the final exam.
 A "minus" is added to a base grade if either (1) you meet all the requirements for the base grade *except* for engagement credits, or (2) you meet all the requirements for the base grade but then earn a 50% or lower on the final exam.
 (Therefore the only effect the final exam has on your grade is modification up or down by a "half letter".)
 If the criteria for both plus *and* minus grades are met, then the modifiers cancel out, and you retain just the base grade without modification.
 Please note, GVSU does not offer grades of A+ or D-.

 **Grade assignments in borderline cases:** Please note that *all* requirements for a base grade must be met, and exceeding the requirements in one column will not offset failing to meet the requirements in another.
 However, if you end the semester having come close to completing all the requirements for a base grade, I will look at your case individually and take the full scope of your work in the class into account, and assign a grade based on my professional judgment and in consultation with you.
 You may be assigned a course grade higher than what the syllabus indicates if I believe it's warranted; you will never be assigned a course grade lower than what the syllabus indicates.

+**Finding out where you stand with your grade:** A **Grade tracking checklist** is provided for you on Blackboard (also linked on the Class Page).
+This is a simple PDF checklist that lets you track your progress through the accomplishments needed for different grades in the class.
+Make sure to keep that checklist up to date each week or more often.
+You will be asked to show me your updated checklist a few times through the semester for engagement credit, to make sure we are both clear on your progress.

 ## How to revise and retry your assignments